ashraffyi/Data-Engineering-Capstone-Project/README.md

 | 2020/04/12 23:18 | 791       | 17     |           | 774    | 31   | 51.85960275   | 10691         |                     | 2.149178255    | 700.924163   |                      |
 | 2020/04/12 23:18 | 2836      | 112    |           | 2724   | 32   | 94.01010443   | 24611         | 282                 | 3.94922426     | 815.8260508  | 9.943582511          |

+ **USA Hospital Beds - COVID-19 | Definitive Healthcare**: : will be used as a dimension table and the following fields and filters will be imported:

 ### Step 3: Define the Data Model